-- i The types of abuse, bullying and harassment that may occur. - Coaches or officials working with children in an open environment. - iii The need for keeping physical contact to a minimum when coaching children, seeking agreement from the child before adjusting a shooting position or helping with shooting equipment, and making parents aware of these issues. - Consent issues if officials/coaches are required to transport young people in their cars. - v Avoiding children staying at a coach's home unsupervised. - vi Coaches/club officials working in pairs and/or as mixed male/female teams if classes or groups of children have to be supervised in a changing room or overnight. - vii Dealing with emergencies. - viii The need to make a detailed note of what they have seen or heard if a child or any other person mentions concerns or suspicions e Reporting and Disciplinary Issues
+- i The types of abuse, bullying and harassment that may occur. - ii Coaches or officials working with children in an open - The need for keeping physical contact to a minimum when coaching children, seeking agreement from the child before adjusting a shooting position or helping with shooting equipment, and making parents aware of these issues. - iv Consent issues if officials/coaches are required to transport young people in their cars. - Avoiding children staying at a coach's home unsupervised. - vi Coaches/club officials working in pairs and/or as mixed male/female teams if classes or groups of children have to be supervised in a changing room or overnight. - vii Dealing with emergencies. - viii The need to make a detailed note of what they have seen or heard if a child or any other person mentions concerns or suspicions.